 It is believed he and Clifton were mates, they enlisted on same day and joined ‘A’ Company as Drivers, as did Walter Evans WX9230.
 Clifton, Evans and Shackleton were all English born and migrated to Australia, living in the Albany region.
 They would have been considered ‘older’ than many of the young enlistments.
 Had they not known each prior to enlistment, they certainly did after.

-After the war, James Shackleton’s widow Enid married Ken Clifton WX9243 following his divorce from Myra Moir.
+After the war, JIM Shackleton’s widow Enid married Ken Clifton WX9243 following his divorce from Myra Moir.

 - River Valley Road Camp - Singapore